Umbrella Insurance Explained

 Professional Indemnity insurance

 Professional Indemnity insurance can cover a wide range of risks.
-Typically claims arise from professional incompetence, negligence or unintentional breaches of confidentiality.
-Claims are usually tied to the financial loss suffered as the result of the mistake.
+Typically, claims arise from professional incompetence, negligence or unintentional breaches of confidentiality.
+Claims are usually tied to the financial loss suffered as a result of the mistake.

 Having Professional Indemnity insurance will almost certainly be a contractual requirement to give the client protection of being able to claim against the insurance.